-The Safety and Licensing Committee may recommend approval of the Open Street Concept when granting a Special Class "B" Beer License and forward to the Common Council for final approval.
+The Safety and Licensing Committee may recommend approval make a recommendation of the Open Street Concept when granting a Special Class "B" Beer License and forward the same to the Common Council for final approval.
+When considering requests for Special Class "B" Beer licenses involving the Open Street Concept, the Safety and Licensing Committee and/or the Common Council may require the organizers of such events to comply with beverage sale restrictions; or any other restrictions the Committee or the Common Council that they may deem appropriate e.

-To develop a consistent procedure regarding licensure of Special Class "B" Fermented Malt Beverage sales at all events occurring within the City where the organizers are requesting open concept sales and provide for an environment that promotes public health and safety regarding alcohol consumption at these events, the Safety and Licensing Committee may require additional restrictions when considering requests for Special Class "B" Beer licenses involving open concept sales.
+to provide for an environment that promotes public health and safety regarding alcohol consumption at these events.
+This consideration should be done in a To develop a consistent procedure fashionregarding licensure of Special Class "B" Fermented Malt Beverage sales at all events occurring within the City where the organizers are requesting open concept sales and provide for an environment that promotes public health and safety regarding alcohol consumption at these events, the Safety and Licensing Committee may require additional restrictions when considering requests for Special Class "B" Beer licenses involving open concept sales.
 "Open Concept" refers to the sale and consumption of beverages which are allowable with a Special Class "B" Beer license within a geographically defined area that is not secured or enclosed by fences or other physical barriers.